fanf2/leapsecs/doc/spec.md

     1MNP flags can be in the lower half of one byte and the GGGG gap can be in the upper half of the next byte.

-  * If the value of the last nibble is 8 or more, so there is no nibble to use as the lower half of the bytecode
+  * If the value of the last nibble is 8 or more (W is set), and so there is no nibble to use as the lower half of the bytecode

-    one nibble is consumed and expanded into 1MNP0100
+    the last nibble is consumed and expanded into 1MNP0100

     This abbreviates a common case at the end of the list, in which WMNP == 1111 with a gap of 5 months up to the list's expiry time.